intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 A risk assessment is based on scenarios, covered by Applied controls.
 Gathering the risk scenarios constitutes the "risk identification" phase.

+The risk matrix cannot be changed once the risk assessment is created.

 A risk assessment has an _risk_assessment_method_ field that can take the following values: 0 (risk matrix)/1 (Open FAIR).
 This cannot be changed once the risk assessment is created.
 Similarly, the risk matrix cannot be changed once the risk assessment is created.

 To analyse the risk, each scenario contains Existing Controls, current probability and impact, proposed controls, residual probability and impact.
 To facilitate using an assistant to estimate probability and impact, or for advanced methods like openfair, the json fields _current_risk_vector_ and _residual_risk_vector_ are aimed at keeping the data used to calculate to the estimation.